JoshuaVoelkel98/PoliticsOnYouTube/README.md

 <img width="700" src="assets/img/Heat_per_category_over_time.png">

 <p style='text-align: justify;'>
-Looks like people might not be too keen on staying up to date with current events, It looks like it could use a little bit of good vibes!
+Looks like people are not too happy with current political topics and events happening around the world - It looks like it could use a little bit of good vibes!
 </p>